lorix-lpan/ccc_helper/README.md

 This script requires **wget**, **unzip** and **bash >= 4.0**

 ## Description
+First, it is important to point out that this helper is **unofficial**

 This Shellscript was originally wriiten in order to organize my ccc practice file.

 ## The Canadian Computing Competition
 The Canadian Computing Competition is called CCC for short.
 It is an annual event with two divisions, senior and junior.
 Each division has five questions.
-Similar to every other competitions, the only way to succeed in this type of competition is to have certain amount of practice.
+Similar to every other competitions, the only way to succeed is to have certain amount of practice.
 Since all of the past contests are posted on the official website, taking a past contest is a good way to get ready for this event.

 ###### Visit the official CCC site for more information
 https://cemc.math.uwaterloo.ca/contests/computing.html